 Yearbook of Muslims in Europe

-Edited by Jørgen S. Nielsen, University of Copenhagen; Samim Akgönül, Strasbourg University; Ahmet Alibašić, Faculty of Islamic Studies and Center for Advanced Studies, Sarajevo, Egdūnas Račius, Vytautas Magnus University and Oliver Scharbrodt, University of Chester
+Edited by Oliver Scharbrodt, University of Chester; Samim Akgönül, Strasbourg University; Ahmet Alibašić, Faculty of Islamic Studies and Center for Advanced Studies, Sarajevo; Jørgen S. Nielsen, University of Copenhagen and Egdūnas Račius, Vytautas Magnus University

-The Yearbook of Muslims in Europe is an important source of reference for government and NGO officials, journalists, and policy makers as well as scholars.
+In addition to offering a relevant framework for original research, the Yearbook of Muslims in Europe provides an invaluable source of reference for government and NGO officials, journalists, policy-makers, and related research institutions.